SathishMudigiri/nasscom-vsd-soc-design-and-planning-RTL2GDS/README.md

   The synthesis converts the RTL to a circuit out of components from the standard cell library.
 There are multiple different standard cells.
 Standard cells of the same component can have different areas based on the use case.

   ![Image](https://github.com/user-attachments/assets/b45c7be9-30b3-46be-a596-1a359870ee67)

-- **Floorplanning**: Determining the physical placement of components on the chip
+- **Floorplanning/Powerplaning**: Determining the physical placement of components on the chip

 - **Placement**:  Positioning standard cells within the floorplan
 ![Image](https://github.com/user-attachments/assets/98c993a1-786b-4f30-925d-aa934a41e2bc)
 - Positioning standard cells within the floorplan